top of page

 Amazing nature of Mongolia

-The Nemegt formation’s exact age is uncertain, however it is estimated to be Maastrichtian or maybe late Campanian in age, spanning around 76-65 million years.
-The presence of Saurolophus, a taxon also found in Alberta’s Horseshoe Canyon Formation, could indicate a 70 million-year-old Early Maastrichtian age.
+The Nemegt Formation’s exact age is uncertain; however, it is estimated to be Maastrichtian or possibly late Campanian, spanning around 76-65 million years.
+The presence of Saurolophus, a taxon also found in Alberta’s Horseshoe Canyon Formation, could indicate a 70-million-year-old Early Maastrichtian age. sustainable travel

 The scarp of Tsagaan Suvarga is located southwest of the Dundgovi province.
-It is a sheer slope that was an ancient seabed that featured a sedimentary structure that was created over millions of years.
+It is a sheer slope that was an ancient seabed, featuring a sedimentary structure created over millions of years.
 It is interesting to see this slope because it faces eastward of the sun.
 It also appears to be the ruins of an ancient city from a far distance.

 That is why it was called the “White stupa.”
-This formation is over 60m tall at its highest point and continues for an impressive length of 400m.
+This formation is over 60m tall at its highest point and extends for an impressive 400m.
 The stupa rises to the sky at an angle of 90 degrees.
-After pouring rain, the torrent of water that flows down the stupa looks like a massive waterfall.
-Because it faces eastward, it is common for animals to fall off and die when there are storms.
+After the pouring rain, the torrent of water that flows down the stupa looks like a massive waterfall.
+Because it faces eastward, it is common for animals to fall off and die during storms. sustainable travel

 Two famous caves lie 7 km to the east of the white stupa.
-They are called Khevtee Bosoo agui (Lie and Stand Cave).
-They are titled “lie and stand caves” because some parts of the cave are tiny; you can only crawl, but other areas are enormous so that you can stand up.
+They are called Khevtee Bosoo agui (Lie-and-Stand Cave).
+They are titled “lie and stand caves” because some parts of the cave are tiny; you can only crawl, but other areas are enormous so that you can stand up. sustainable travel

 Tsagaan Suvrag - White Stupa- South Gobi and blue sky